js-ferguson/myBlog/README.md

 user@somecoolhostname:~$ git clone https://github.com/js-ferguson/myBlog
 ```

 3. Next we will generate a new secret key for your app.
 This will be saved in your environment variables later, so for now paste it somewhere for safe keeping.

-navigate to the projects root directory and create a new python virtual environment
+Navigate to the projects root directory and create a new python virtual environment

 ```
 user@somecoolhostname:~$ cd myBlog && Python3 -m venv venv